Julius von Soden: Travel and consulates

 Julius von Soden felt an urge to travel and see the world.
 He heard that German consuls, who had usually been merchants, were being replaced by civil servants, often lawyers, and took up a consular career, ready to go anywhere.
 He first obtained a position as vice-consul in Bucharest, then in 1872, after half a year, transferred to the newly established German consulate in Algiers.

 Soden loved to travel and, in the next few years, made many long voyages.
 After his first voyage from Marseilles to Algiers, in 1876 he was sent to Canton and then Hong Kong.

 In 1879, he was assigned to Havana.
 From 1881 to 1882, he was Resident Representative of the Minister to Lima, and, in 1884, he was Consul General to St. Petersburg.
 In these positions, he came to the conclusion that promotion of trade contacts was a job for businessmen, not consuls.
-He began to take a broad view of the economic importance of developing German industry, shipping, and trade.
+He began to take a broad view of the economic importance of developing German industry, shipping, and trade, he did see most places.